breki/demeton/pomodoro-Demeton.md

 ﻿## Fri 27.9.
+- `HeightsArray` now supports `HeightsArrayCustomInitializer`, which is used by `decodeSrtmTileFromPngFile`.`generateHeightsArray` function to speed things up.
 - `HeightsArray` now supports `HeightsArrayDirectImport` way of constructing it, which is now used in `createSrtmTileFromStream` function.
 - Added logging to `convertZippedHgtTileToPng` function.
 - `readSrtmHeightsFromStream` now returns array directly.